claha/smart-home/README.md

 # smart-home

 My smart home setup uses docker to run the different services.
-Each service has its own docker-compose file located in their respective folder.
+Each service has its own compose file located in their respective folder.

 To download (pull) and start the container run the following command.